-PHIL 314 Dr. Meagher Philosophy and the City 3 credits This course allows students to explore philosophical issues connected to urban and public policy as a way of developing a deeper understanding of their own relation to the city and their roles as citizens.
+PHIL 314 Dr. Meagher (P) Philosophy and the City 3 credits This course allows students to explore philosophical issues connected to urban and public policy as a way of developing a deeper understanding of their own relation to the city and their roles as citizens.
 The course will analyze the city as a site of tension between community and difference, as a space of public citizenship, and as built environment that reflects human connection to art and nature.

-PHIL 315Dr.
-Baillie(P)Twentieth-Century3 creditsPolitical Philosophy3
+PHIL 315 Dr. Baillie (P)Twentieth-Century Political Philosophy Dr. Baillie 3 credits